todo-make-username/php-data-object-utilities/README.md

 ### The Validator
 This helper validates the data in an objects public properties and returns `true` if it is all valid.
-The validation runs on each parameter that has a validation attribute.
+The validation runs on each parameter that has one or more validation attributes.
 All failure messages are kept in an array and can be retrieved with the method `getMessages()`.

 There is an optional, but recommended, attribute for you to use to customize the validation failure messages for validation attribute.
-This is explained below.
+This is explained below in the **Custom Failure Messages** section.

 #### Basic Usage:
 ```PHP